Hickory Shad - 2013

-Stock Status – Unknown – Commercial landings fell in 2011 for the first time since 2007 and have fallen below the ten year average.
+Stock Status – Unknown – Commercial landings fell in 2012 for the second year in a row. and are below the ten year average.
 The Division of Marine Fisheries (DMF) has not conducted any directed sampling since 1993.

 Status of Fishery Management Plan (FMP) – In North Carolina, hickory shad are included in the Interjurisdictional FMP, which defers to the Atlantic States Marine Fisheries Commission (ASMFC) FMP compliance requirements.
 The ASMFC FMP for Shad and River Herring was approved in 1985 and Amendment 1 of this plan was approved in October 1998.
 Although Amendment 2 and Amendment 3 have been approved by ASMFC over the last two years, neither one deals directly with hickory shad.

 Research and Data Needs – There is a need for all types of fishery dependent and independent data.

 Current Regulations – There is no size limit.
 The recreational bag limit for shad is a 10-fish aggregate (hickory and American combined) per person per day.

 Harvest Season - The N.C.
 Marine Fisheries Commission adopted a rule in 1995 establishing a commercial harvest season January 1-April 14; it is unlawful to take hickory shad and American shad by any method except hook-and-line from April 15-December 31.

 Size and Age at Maturity – Males: 11.5 inches fork length (FL) / 3–4 years

 Historical and Current Maximum Age – 8 years